- 10+ Guests Price as advertised*

 Lunch | Social Hour | Dinner

 Today you’ll enjoy the rustic simplicity of tranquil byways over Chalk Hill and through the Alexander Valley.
 You’ll head south, circumnavigating Healdsburg, beneath a horizon of endless vineyards.
 Along this stretch of road you'll see the grapes, smell the fermentation, and almost taste the wine.
 You’ll pass many unique and distinctive wineries that will tempt you for a visit on our way to the suggested lunch stop of Jimtown Store, a Sonoma County Landmark with some of the best sandwiches west of the Mississippi!
 If you’re feeling up for a challenge after lunch, Pine Flat Road is just around the corner.
 This 11-mile climb entertains local cyclists and pros alike with a challenging climb that's rewarded with views of the surrounding valleys.
 If it's not for you, take a shorter option to town and enjoy our charming accommodations.
 Or, wandering the town plaza of Healdsburg is a must, with its small-town charm and historic appeal.
 Or simply enjoy an afternoon glass of wine at the hotel.
-Tonight you'll gather with your fellow travelers for an incredible Californian farm-to-table feast at our local favorite restaurant, Shed.
+Tonight you'll gather with your fellow travelers for an incredible Californian farm-to-table feast at our local favorite restaurant, Chalkboard.
 It is here that the farm culture of Sonoma comes to life and is embodied in fresh, local savory foods that make this area second-to-none.

 Chalk Hill Loop